 4. Keep cords out of reach so the child can’t pull on them

 5. Recycle any old TVs that you are no longer using

+The Super Bowl is one of the most watched events every year, so it’s the perfect opportunity to think about TV safety.
 As you’re going through your pre-party check-list, please do this quick check to make sure your TVs are all placed properly and safely secured.
 A few minutes and some simple steps can help keep the kiddos out of harm’s way and perhaps save a trip to the emergency department!